 The Bodhisatta was once a flying horse.
 Five hundred merchants were shipwrecked and landed ashore near a city of she-goblins.
 Whenever castaways arrived, these goblins would take human form and bring them food.
-Wanting them to think theirs was an ordinary town of humans, they also magically made them see herds of cattle, men plowing, and similar things in order to lure them in.
+Wanting them to think theirs was an ordinary town of humans, they also magically made new arrivals see herds of cattle, men plowing, and similar sights in order to lure them in.
 After feeding these five hundred men and asking about their ordeal, they told them that three years ago their husbands had sailed off on a ship and never returned, and they offered to be wives to these castaways.
 Not knowing who these women really were, the men agreed.
 The she-goblins brought their new husbands to the city and cast all the husbands they had previously lured there into the house of torment.

 In the Lifetime of the Buddha

 A disciple of the Buddha had his passions aroused by a beautifully dressed woman, and he no longer took joy in his studies or meditation.
 The Buddha told the disciple this story to remind him that women tempt men with their beauty and trickery, and once they have power over men, they ruin them with their evil ways, just like she-goblins.
 The way to avoid such misery is to follow the advice of the Buddha.